taoky/gh-auth/README.md

 CAS_LOGOUT="https://passport.ustc.edu.cn/logout"
 SECRET="Secret for flask session" HOST="https://ghauth.taoky.moe"  # GitHub auth relies on this value.
 ADMIN=['PB12345678', 'SA87654321']  # Admin username in CAS.
-People with these usernames can decrypt token by the web interface.
+People with these usernames can decrypt tokens by the web interface.
 ```

 This app uses no database and its security relies on the secrecy of `config.py`.
 And please note that it does NOT have forward secrecy so DON'T let AES passphrase leak!